7. Marketing Your Consulting Services

 The Starting and Building a Thriving Consulting Business course takes new and experienced consultants step-by-step through all the methods of targeting and magnifying your publishing with LinkedIn.

-Publish to your target audience and groups on LinkedIn.
+Publish to your target audience and

 As a consultant you can leverage Linkedin multiple ways.
 It’s like having your own custom publishing house and mailing list.
 You can publish to a broad audience, hopefully building your brand, or you can publish to people that are similar to your Client Profile.
 You can create links to go from LinkedIn posts to LinkedIn articles that then put people into your email and newsletter nurture sequences.